-Originally from Montreal, Ronit Avni is a tech and media entrepreneur and Peabody award-winning producer.
-She is the founder and CEO of Localized, a platform that connects students and recent graduates from emerging markets to global professionals who share language, culture and roots –drawing on diaspora networks--as well as to employers looking to hire talent in growth markets.
+Ronit Avni is a tech and media entrepreneur and Peabody award-winning producer.
+She is founder and CEO of Localized, a career tech platform that connects college students and recent graduates in emerging markets to industry experts and employers looking for top talent, drawing on diaspora networks to serve as virtual career community at scale.
 Localized serves business and engineering students from Tunis to Bangalore.
-Localized was a finalist for the 2018 Next Billion Prize at the Global Education and Skills Forum in Dubai, overseen by the Editor-at-Large of TechCrunch, and a Vinetta Finalist in Washington, DC.
-Ronit was named a “2018 Power Woman in Tech” by DCA Live.
+Ronit was twice named a “New Power Woman in Tech” by DCA Live.

 Previously, Ronit founded and led the media organization Just Vision, which creates documentary films, news analysis and public education campaigns in the Middle East and North America.
 She has won dozens of media prizes globally, including the Puma Creative Impact Award, and her team’s work was featured in nearly every major news outlet and viewed by tens of millions of people on TV, online and in influential settings from TED to the United Nations.